garrardkitchen/resume/content/blog/what-is-good-engineering.md

 #### [The X factor]()

 Engineers want to help each other.
 They want to write code and solve problems.
 They want their work to mean something to the business.
 They want what they create to be used.
-Everywhere I have worked, engineers come together when stuff is broken.
-Whether this be during working hours or out.
-Recently
+Everywhere I have worked, engineers come together when sh*t breaks; during working hours or out.
+Recently ????

-This phononima is irrespective of whether the company you work for is a good company or a bad company.
+This phonomena is irrespective of whether the company you work for is a good company or a bad company.

+TBC